 When should you schedule your dental visit?

 Ideally, it is best to visit Dr. Levi prior to starting chemotherapy; however, it is never too late to visit a dental oncologist.
-If you have already began chemotherapy but have not recently been examined, it is recommended that you schedule an appointment for a evaluation.
+If you have already begun chemotherapy but have not recently been examined, it is recommended that you schedule an appointment for an evaluation.
 Additionally, it is important to visit your dental oncologist while undergoing chemotherapy and to maintain excellent oral hygiene.
 Maintaining excellent oral hygiene will help minimize your risk of developing some of the common oral side effects associated with chemotherapy.

 What will happen at the first visit with Dr. Levi?

 Dr. Levi will perform a comprehensive head and neck evaluation.
 She will review with you any necessary procedures that may need to be performed prior to undergoing chemotherapy.
 She will speak with your oncologist about your cancer therapy schedule and treatment plan as well as the ideal deal time to perform any necessary treatment.
 Additionally, she will show you methods to reduce your risk for developing chemotherapy-related head and neck side effects.